RohitChandupatla/Habit-Reminder/rfp.md

  ### Screen Flow:
  Home Screen: Consists of a header with login button, a footer and a box that displays habit of the day, and an image and a button that directs to the Habit details screen.</br>
  <br>Login page: This a admin login page, from where admin gets access to add, remove or update the data.</br>
- <br>Habit details screen: This screen displays all the details of the habit to complete the habit like an image and description of what to do.</br>
+ <br>Habit details screen: This screen displays all the details of the habit to complete the habit like an image and description of what to do.
+If the user wants to push his limits he/she can customize the habit.
+We have a button that redirects to the Habit Customization Screen</br>
+ <br>Habit Customization Screen: This screen allows the user to customize the habits based on his/her interest.</br>

  ## Tech Stack